-Part I.B discusses certain deficiencies, if any, that relate to instances of non-compliance with PCAOB standards or rules other than those where the firm had not obtained sufficient appropriate audit evidence to support its opinion(s), including instances of non-compliance with PCAOB rules related to registration and reporting.
+Part I.B discusses certain deficiencies, if any, that relate to instances of non-compliance with PCAOB standards or rules, or Canadian Auditing Standards (CAS),2 other than those where the firm had not obtained sufficient appropriate audit evidence to support its opinion(s).
 This section does not discuss instances of potential non-compliance with SEC rules or instances of non-compliance with PCAOB rules related to maintaining independence.